chilts/proxie/README.md

 ## Config File ##

-Proximity reads the config file `/etc/proximity.ini` to get some settings.
+Proxie reads the config file `/etc/proxie.ini` to get some settings.
 Currently the only setting read is `port`.
 An example config file is:

 ```
 port=80
 ```

-## /etc/proximity.d/ ##
+## /etc/proxie.d/ ##

-So that Proximity knows which sites to proxy, you should put files into the `/etc/proximity.d/` directory.
+So that Proxie knows which sites to proxy, you should put files into the `/etc/proxie.d/` directory.
 An example config file for a simple site might be:

-e.g. `/etc/proximity.d/chilts-org`:
+e.g. `/etc/proxie.d/chilts-org`:

 ```
 [www.chilts.org]